Samuel Brannan: Early Service in the Church

-Once Brannan had returned to his sister's home, he renewed his religious convictions in the church and was called by the apostle Wilford Woodruff to serve a local mission in Ohio.
+Once Brannan had returned to his sister's house, he renewed his religious convictions in the church and was called by the apostle Wilford Woodruff to serve a local mission in Ohio.
 Before being called as a missionary he had married Harriet ("Hattie") Hatch and they were expecting their first child.
 His mission ended early when he caught malaria and had to return home for his health.
 Once he had sufficiently recovered he was again called to help the church, but this time as a printer in Connecticut working alongside the apostle William Smith.
 While waiting in Connecticut to meet up with Smith, Brannan fell in love with Ann Eliza Corwin, whose mother took care of the visitors in the local boarding house.
 Brannan planned to marry her and separate from his first wife.
 They were eventually married although it was said that Brannan had never officially divorced his first wife.
+They had four children together.

 From Connecticut they went to New York City, New York, in 1844, and started to print The Prophet (later The New-York Messenger), a Latter Day Saint newspaper.
 Shortly after the paper began, news spread that the prophet Joseph Smith and his brother Hyrum were murdered and Brigham Young had taken over the position as prophet.
 Brannan worked closely with Smith's blood brother William and advocated for William to take his "rightful place" as prophet.
 After word of Brannan and Smith's opposition reached Nauvoo, both men were disfellowshipped from the church.
 A year later, Brannan went to the Quorum of the Twelve Apostles, leaders of the LDS Church, pleading for reinstatement as a member of the church; it was granted in May 1845.